-Important to note, the cost of living adjustment (COLA) remains unchanged at 3% on the base benefit for all retires who have been retired for 12 months on July 1, 2014.
+It is important to note that the simple cost of living adjustment (COLA) remains unchanged at 3% on the base benefit for all retires who have been retired for 12 months on July 1, 2015.
 Unlike what has happened in state after state, ATRS retirees have seen no reduction in their COLA.
-All ATRS retirees can still boast that the COLA maintains and often grows a retiree's buying power.
-A retiree who retired in 1980 has 167% of the member's original buying power, for 1990 it is 151% and for a 2000 retiree it is 107%.
-Arkansas has stood tall for its ATRS retirees!
-If you read the newspapers and internet, you will see that state after state has reduced or suspended COLAs for retirees, if they ever had a COLA to begin with.
+All ATRS retirees can still be assured that the COLA maintains and may grow a retiree's buying power.
+A retiree who retired in 1980 has 168% of the member's original buying power, for 1990 it is 152% and for a 2000 retiree it is 107%.